Last updated: Fact Checked Verified against reliable sources and editorial guidelines.

-COIN-M (COIN-Margined) futures are crypto futures derivatives that let you trade using Bitcoin, Ethereum, or other cryptocurrencies as collateral and settlement.
+COIN-M (COIN-Margined) futures are crypto derivatives that let you trade using Bitcoin, Ethereum, or other cryptocurrencies as collateral and settlement.
 Unlike USDT-M futures, which rely on stablecoins like Tether, COIN-M contracts keep everything in crypto, giving traders direct exposure to price movements without converting to fiat-pegged assets.
+COIN-M futures are also known as inverse futures or inverse contracts, the terminology used on platforms like Bybit and OKX.

 What Are COIN-M Futures?

-The “COIN-M” acronym (Coin-Margined) signals that every contract component, from collateral and profit to loss and fees, is tied to the base cryptocurrency.
-For example, a BTC/USD COIN-M futures contract on Binance Futures requires Bitcoin as margin, tracks BTC’s USD price, and settles gains or losses in BTC.
+The “COIN-M” acronym (Coin-Margined) indicates that every contract component, from collateral and profit to loss and fees, is tied to the base cryptocurrency.
+A BTC/USD COIN-M futures contract on Binance requires Bitcoin as margin, tracks BTC’s USD price, and settles gains or losses in BTC.

 This contrasts with USDT-M futures, where trades are collateralized and settled only in Tether (USDT), insulating traders from crypto’s volatility but capping upside potential.